Job title: Professor of Modern and Contemporary Art History

 Professor Allmer curated, and edited the catalogue for, the award-winning Angels of Anarchy: Women Artists and Surrealism (Manchester/Prestel, 2009), the first major international exhibition of women artists and Surrealism.
 The Guardian called Angels of Anarchy a “milestone in rediscovering the secret history of the 20thcentury” (https://tinyurl.com/y3urknyh).
 The exhibition's significant and continuing impact on public, curatorial, and academic and critical recognition of women artists as key figures in Surrealism has most recently been noted in The Art Newspaper (2019) (https://tinyurl.com/syl8sdb).
 She was awarded the 2010 Philip Leverhulme Prize in acknowledgment of her major contribution to public and academic understanding of women artists and Surrealism.

 She co-curated, and co-edited the catalogues for, Taking Shots: The Photography of William S. Burroughs (Prestel: 2014) and 4 Saints in 3 Acts: A Snapshot of the American Avant-garde in the 1930s (Manchester University Press, 2017), both held at The Photographers' Gallery in London.
 She has directed and co-directed a range of public programmes accompanying these exhibitions and which now constitute open-access online resources (see https://tinyurl.com/y28dpcl8), initiated and convened the 2009 Association of Art Historians’ Conference in Manchester, and organized and chaired Judy Chicago’s Manchester lecture and masterclass in 2011.

-She has given numerous invited talks and keynotes at venues including the Thyssen-Bornemisza National Museum Madrid (2021), The Henry Moore Institute (2020), Princeton University (2018 and 2019), The Hepworth Gallery (2018), and University of Amsterdam (2019), and has written invited contributions for major exhibitions including Surrealism Beyond Borders (The Metropolitan Museum of Art and Tate Modern, 2021), Fantastic Women (Schirn Kunsthalle/Louisiana Museum of Modern Art, 2020), The Last Dogaressa (Collezione Peggy Guggenheim, 2019), Lee Miller and Surrealism in Britain (The Hepworth, 2018), Birgit Jürgenssen (Kunsthalle Tübingen/GAMeC Museum, Bergamo/Louisiana Museum, Humlebaek, 2018), and The Feminist Avant-garde of the 1970s (Sammlung Verbund, Vienna, 2015 and 2022).
+She has given numerous invited talks and keynotes at venues including, the Museum Ludwig, Cologne (2023), the Sigmund Freud Museum, Vienna (2023), Stockholm University (2022), the Academy Museum of Motion Pictures, Los Angeles (2021), the Thyssen-Bornemisza National Museum, Madrid (2021), the Henry Moore Institute (2020), Princeton University (2018 and 2019), University of Amsterdam (2019), the Hepworth Gallery (2018),and the Freud Museum, London (2015) and has written invited contributions for major exhibitions including Ursula - Das bin ich.
+Na und?
+(Museum Ludwig, Cologne, 2023), The Feminist Avant-garde of the 1970s (Sammlung Verbund, Vienna, 2022 and 2015), Surrealism Beyond Borders (The Metropolitan Museum of Art and Tate Modern, 2021), Fantastic Women (Schirn Kunsthalle/Louisiana Museum of Modern Art, 2020), The Last Dogaressa (Collezione Peggy Guggenheim, 2019), Lee Miller and Surrealism in Britain (The Hepworth, 2018), and Birgit Jürgenssen (Kunsthalle Tübingen/GAMeC Museum, Bergamo/Louisiana Museum, Humlebaek, 2018).